 - How does an applicant provide the description of the types of transactions for applications submitted in 2017?

 - How does an applicant provide the approximate value of transactions by account holder type for applications submitted in 2017?

 - What information must an applicant provide when describing why it is an eligible entity?

 - What information is necessary to describe how an applicant determines which transactions are included of its QDD business?

 The Internal Revenue Service (“IRS”) recently released Rev. Proc.
 2017-21 (Link) which sets forth the updated withholding foreign partnership (WP) and withholding foreign trust (WT) agreements (collectively the 2017 WP/WT Agreements).
 WP and WT Agreements generally allow foreign (non-U.S. organized) partnerships and foreign trusts to simplify their U.S. tax withholding and information reporting responsibilities by assuming primary withholding obligations under Chapters 3 and 4 of the Internal Revenue Code (Code) for certain payments of U.S. source income (such as interest, dividends, and royalties) allocated to its direct partners, beneficiaries, or owners and, in some cases, to indirect partners, beneficiaries and owners.

-On 16 February 2017, PwC’s CITT Compare Tool was updated to include updated content for Austria, Ireland, Singapore and the United Kingdom.
+On 3 March 2017, PwC’s CITT Compare Tool was updated to include Mexico.
+On 7 March updated content for South Korea was added.
+On 8 March updated content for South Korea was added.
+On 9 March, the CRS reporting deadline was updated for the Cayman Islands.
 Please take this opportunity to re-run reports for those countries and use the latest information within your projects.